aspenmesh/istio-vet/pkg/vetter/conflictingvirtualservicehost/README-host-in-multiple-vs.md

 ## Example

-The VirtualServices vs1, vs2 in namespaces default, default define the same host, reviews.default.svc.cluster.local.
-A host name can be defined by only one VirtualService.
-Consider updating the VirtualService(s) to have unique hostnames.
+ERROR: The VirtualServices vs1.default, vs2.default define the same host (*) and gateway (gateway-1).
+A Virtual Service must have a unique combination of host and gateway.
+Consider updating the VirtualServices to have unique hostname and gateway.

 ## Description